 Maldives declares state of emergency as Yameen tightens grip on power

+Maldives President Abdulla Yameen's administration said on Monday legal conflicts made it difficult to comply with a Supreme Court order to free jailed opposition leaders, deepening a political crisis in the Indian Ocean island nation.

-MALE/COLOMBO: Maldives President Abdulla Yameen on Monday declared a state of emergency for 15 days and security forces stormed the Supreme Court in an escalation of a power struggle with the archipelago's top court.
+MALE/COLOMBO: Maldives President Abdulla Yameen on Monday declared a state of emergency, ordered security forces into the supreme court and arrested a former president, in moves the opposition called a "purge" in the Indian Ocean island nation.

-His detention is further evidence of a bid by Yameen to strengthen his grip on power.

-The president has defied a Supreme Court ruling ordering jailed opposition leaders to be freed, including Gayoom's son Farish, an opposition lawmaker.
+The president has defied a Supreme Court ruling handed down last week, which revoked terrorism charges against nine leading opposition figures including the country's first democratically elected president, Mohamed Nasheed, who is now in exile.

+The court ordered the opposition figures, six of whom are being held in the country's main jail on a sparsely inhabited island, to be freed.

+In a recorded video sent to social media, Gayoom said he was being taken to the prison island of Dhoonidhoo: "I have not committed any crime.
+This arrest is unlawful.
+I will remain strong, and I ask the beloved people to remain strong."

-Yameen has ruled since 2013 but faces mounting pressure at home and from the United States and India to release former president Mohamed Nasheed from a 13-year jail sentence and free eight other opponents from prison.
+Yameen, who has held his position since 2013, faces mounting pressure at home and from the United States and India to obey the court's order.

-"The President has been compelled to declare a state of emergency due to the risk currently posed to national security," said a statement from the president's office.
-"Implementation of the Supreme Court ruling is – in its current form – incompatible with maintenance of public safety."

-China, the United States and India issued travel advisories for the Maldives, a country of 400,000 people best known as a beach paradise for tourists.
+China, the United States and India issued travel advisories for the Maldives, a country of 400,000 people best known as a beach paradise for the tourists that provide most of its foreign currency revenue.

 The tumult comes during the peak tourism season.
-Tourism brought in US$2.7 billion (£1.9 billion) of revenue for the Maldives in 2016.
+Tourism brought in US$2.7 billion of revenue for the Maldives in 2016.

+As midnight approached, roads leading to the Supreme Court had been barricaded.
+At one spot, police with batons charged protesters to disperse them.

-"I just spoke to the Chief Justice and he told me that the gates of the Supreme Court is being stormed by the military.
-He is inside and nobody can go out or come in," Husnu Al Suood, the president of Maldives Bar Association and a former Attorney general, told Reuters late on Monday.
+"I just spoke to the Chief Justice and he told me that the gates of the Supreme Court (are) being stormed by the military.
+He is inside and nobody can go out or come in," Husnu Al Suood, the president of Maldives Bar Association and a former attorney general, told Reuters late on Monday.

-Shortly after, the spokesperson for the court confirmed that state security forces had broken into the court.
+A court official later confirmed that state security forces had broken into the building and were not allowing its judges to leave.

+"It is a purge of the political leadership, the parliament and the judiciary," said opposition legislator Eva Abdulla.

 "RESPECT RULE OF LAW" - U.S.

-The U.S. White House National Security Council released a statement on Twitter saying, "The Maldivian government and military must respect the rule of law, freedom of expression, and democratic institutions.
+The U.S. National Security Council released a statement on Twitter saying, "The Maldivian government and military must respect the rule of law, freedom of expression, and democratic institutions.
 The world is watching."

-Opposition legislator Eva Abdulla said the state of emergency shows Yameen's desperation.

-"It only serves to show an isolated man who no longer has the confidence of the Maldivian people and independent institutions.
-He has no democratic mandate to govern and must resign immediately," she said in a statement.
+The U.S. State Department said it was "troubled and disappointed" by the state of emergency and the failure by the president, army and police to obey a lawful Supreme Court ruling.

+"President Yameen has systematically alienated his coalition, jailed or exiled every major opposition political figure, deprived elected members of parliament of their right to represent their voters in the legislature, revised laws to erode human rights ... and weakened the institutions of government," it said in a statement.

-The following year, Yameen then defeated him in an election that Nasheed said was rigged.
+The following year, Yameen defeated Nasheed in an election that Nasheed's supporters say was rigged.
 Nasheed was jailed on terrorism charges but was allowed to go to Britain for medical treatment in January 2016.

 He has lived in exile since and is currently in Sri Lanka.

-"This deliberate refusal by the government to uphold the constitution further destabilizes the Maldives and wider Indian Ocean security," he said in a statement on Monday.
+"This deliberate refusal by the government to uphold the constitution further destabilises the Maldives and wider Indian Ocean security," Nasheed said in a statement on Monday.

 ELECTIONS IN OCTOBER